 Texture is one of the most underused elements in food photography.
 But if properly used, it can create some wonderful food photographs.
 Taste and smell are two things people most often associate with food.
 Because we can't capture that with the camera, we have to rely on other features.

 For texture to show, the image must be taken at a close range.
-You can see the texture in the above images, both shot with a macro lens.
+You can see the texture in the above image, shot with a macro lens.
 The texture of the paint strokes on the wood really add an interesting element to the photographs.
-Even with the image on the left, the cutting board is housed in that metal frame giving even more texture.
 The backdrop was quite easy to create with a quick trip to the local Home Depot.
 Some small pieces of wood, an inexpensive paint brush, and a few containers of paint.
-I’ve really enjoyed creating these.
-Finally a painting project that isn’t about getting something perfect.
+I've really enjoyed creating these.
+Finally a painting project that isn't about getting something perfect.
 Just brushing paint and getting good texture on the wood.

 The next way to get texture is just simply adding some material.
 Old scraps of material, napkins, or place mats could all be used.